olavidz01-dev/Multi-store_Retail_Performance_Analysis-Aurora_Threads_Boutique/README.md

 ## Project Objectives

-The objective of this project is to answer Aurora Threads’ most important business questions
+The objective of this project is to answer Aurora Threads’ most important business questions.

+These are:

 1. Transform raw retail transaction data into a clear, intuitive, and insight-driven PowerBI dashboard